Fentanyl Abuse Statistics

 ‡If someone is sleeping or unconscious, move them into the recovery position.

-Diagram: Recovery Position on NCDAS
+Diagram: Recovery Position

 Recovery Position